Bret Easton Ellis: Fictional setting and recurring characters

 Allison Poole from Jay McInerney's 1988 novel Story of My Life appears as a torture victim of Patrick's.
 Patrick also briefly meets with the narrator from McInerney's 1984 novel Bright Lights, Big City (who is referred to by his name in the 1988 movie adaptation).
 The Informers features a much younger Timothy Price, one of Patrick's co-workers in American Psycho, who narrates one chapter.
 One of the central characters, Graham, buys concert tickets from Less than Zeros Julian, and his sister Susan goes on to say that Julian sells heroin and is a male prostitute (as shown in Zero).
 Alana and Blair from Zero are also friends of Susan's.
 Letters to Sean Bateman from a Camden College girl named Anne visiting grandparents in Los Angeles comprise the eighth chapter.

-Bateman appears briefly in Glamorama (1998); Glamoramas main characters Victor Ward and Lauren Hynde were first introduced in The Rules of Attraction.
-As an in-joke reference to Bateman being portrayed by Christian Bale in the then-in-production 2000 film adaptation, Bale briefly appears as a background character.
-The book also includes a spy named Russell who is physically identical to Bale, and at one point in the novel impersonates him.
-Jaime Fields, who has a major role in the book, was first briefly mentioned by Victor in The Rules of Attraction.
+Bateman appears briefly in Glamorama (1998); Glamoramas main character Victor Ward was first introduced in The Rules of Attraction.
+One of Rules' main characters Lauren Hynde has a major role in Glamorama, as does Jamie Fields, who was first briefly mentioned by Victor in Rules.
+Several other Rules characters are referenced throughout Glamorama, including Sean Bateman, Bertrand, and Mitchell.
+McInerney's Alison Poole makes her second appearance in an Ellis novel, this time as Victor's mistress.
+As an in-joke reference to Patrick Bateman being portrayed by Christian Bale in the then-in-production 2000 film adaptation, the book includes a spy named Russell who is physically identical to Bale, and at one point in the novel impersonates him.

-Bertrand, Sean and Mitchell, all from The Rules of Attraction, appear in Camden flashbacks and several other Rules characters are referenced.
-McInerney's Alison Poole makes her second appearance in an Ellis novel as Victor's mistress.
 Lunar Park (2005) is not set in the same "universe" as Ellis's other novels but contains a similar multitude of references and allusions.
 All of Ellis's previous works are heavily referenced, in keeping with the book-within-a-book structure.
 Donald Kimball from American Psycho questions Ellis on a series of American Psycho-inspired murders, Mitchell Allen from Rules lives next door to and went to college with Ellis (Ellis even recalls his affair with Paul Denton, alluded to in Rules), and Ellis recalls a tempestuous relationship with Blair from Zero.

-Imperial Bedrooms (2010) establishes the conceit that the Clay depicted in Zero is not the same Clay who narrates Bedrooms.
+In Imperial Bedrooms (2010), the Clay depicted in Zero is not the same Clay who narrates Bedrooms.
 In the world of Imperial Bedrooms, Zero was the close-to-nonfiction work of an author friend of Clay's, and its film adaptation (featuring actors Andrew McCarthy, Jami Gertz and Robert Downey Jr.) exists within the world of the novel, too.